-Almost immediately after his death, Wenceslas was declared a martyr and a saint.
+Almost immediately, Wenceslas was declared a martyr and a saint.
 Hagiographies were written.
 The people who had received alms from his hands began to pray at his grave.
 Miracles occurred.

-Boleslav was the Duke, but was largely forgotten.
-Wenceslas has been remembered for a thousand years and more as the good king, the example and model of a Christian monarch, as beloved today as he was when he was Duke.
+And yet Boleslav, not Wenceslas’s infant son, was Duke of Bohemia.
+He ruled for a time, then died, and was forgotten.
+His brother Wenceslas, though, has been remembered for a thousand years and more, and he is as beloved today as he was when he was Duke.

 Perhaps even more beloved.
 During late September every year, the Feast of St. Wenceslas is celebrated with great joy throughout the Czech Republic.
 There are church services and prayers, of course.
-And parades and concerts and beer gardens and wine tastings and folk dances and all manner of events in honor of St. Wenceslas, their patron.
+And parades and concerts and beer gardens and wine tastings and folk dances and all manner of events in honor of St. Wenceslas.

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.